The skin around the eye area is very thin, and is therefore susceptible to showing the first signs of ageing.

 Question 6) Is there anything I can do to speed up recovery and get the best results?

-Your recovery and health is our utmost importance, and while there are some things you may be able to do to speed up recovery, we do not advocate for ‘shortcuts’ that may hinder your recovery and therefore your results.
+Your recovery and health is of utmost importance, and while there are some things you may be able to do to speed up recovery, we do not advocate for ‘shortcuts’ that may hinder your recovery and therefore your results.

 Patients will be prescribed an individual care plan (which may include specific medications and ointments) to help speed up the recovery process whilst also ensuring you prioritise adequate rest and do not rush back to activities too soon.